|Download The Full Article to Share With Your Team|

 Summary For Health Systems

 The COVID Relief Acts and the Medicare Accelerated and Advanced Payment Program are all temporizing measures.
-More questions than answers remain for most independent practices.
+More questions than answers remain for most independent physician practices.
 What we do know is that we cannot make up for lost time.
 The time associated with canceled elective procedures and rescheduled in-office patient appointments cannot be reclaimed.
 The net effect will be a realized loss of revenue and the road to rebuild will be a long one.
 One where not all independent practices will be able to sustain the current losses and re-emerge on the other side of this pandemic.
 Deciding whether to try to keep operations going for as long as possible or to close temporarily or to close permanently are real decisions practices are making every day.
 Some providers who planned to retire in the next year are opting to retire now – further impacting the ability to meet patient needs during the pandemic and after.

 Some providers who contemplated employment before are seriously considering it now – and approaching health systems, large employed networks, or private equity firms with employment requests in the midst of these stressful times.
 Health systems must be proactive in addressing these providers and their practices to ensure services are not disrupted once routine and elective care again becomes a reality.

-This article summarizes the current Federal measures through the lens of the independent physician practice and provide our outlook on the longer-term impact on these providers and perhaps the industry.
+This article summarizes the current Federal measures through the lens of the independent physician practices and provide our outlook on the longer-term impact on these providers and perhaps the industry.
 This information is vital to these practices, but also to the health systems that rely on their support to meet community need and to sustain system viability.

 Stimulus Acts Summary